-The program delivers comprehensive education and training for GPs for the diagnosis, treatment and management of HIV, hepatitis B, hepatitis C and sexually transmitted infections (STI).
+VHHITAL delivers comprehensive education and training for GPs for the diagnosis, treatment and management of HIV, hepatitis B, hepatitis C and sexually transmitted infections (STI).
 It includes the provision of training and certification for practitioners who prescribe highly specialised drugs administered under Section 100 (S100) of the National Health Act 1953.

 The program aims to:

-- Improve alignment of general practitioners, with priority populations and areas of high prevalence for HIV, hepatitis B, hepatitis C and STIs.
+- improve alignment of general practitioners with priority populations and areas of high prevalence for HIV, hepatitis B, hepatitis C and STIs

-- Improve access to community testing and prescribing for HIV, hepatitis B, hepatitis C and STIs.
+- improve access to community testing and prescribing for HIV, hepatitis B, hepatitis C and STIs

-- Improve networking opportunities for prescribers.
+- improve networking opportunities for prescribers.

 Upcoming VHHITAL events

-Note: If you a first-time user of the ASHM Learning Management System, you will first be directed to register as a new system user.
+Note: If you are a first-time user of the ASHM Learning Management System, you will first be directed to register as a new system user.

 The consortium provides GPs with the skills and resources of clinical subject-matter experts, research expertise, program development and accreditation, training and education, and expert knowledge of the health needs of Victorians living with, or at risk of contracting, blood-borne viruses (BBV).